thachmpham/thachmpham.github.io/md/about.md

 # Greetings
 *Hello and a warm welcome.
 Thank you for taking time to visit.*

-I'm **Thach**, a software developer at **Endava**.
+I'm **Thach**, a software developer.

-In this blog, I would like to share with you some labs to explore computer networking and distributed systems.
+This blog is a personal record of things I find interesting, created in my free time.
+My aim is to document some explorations and build a resource for easy reference for my future self.

+The posts here are primarily focused on technical and programming topics.
+I hope you’ll find something interesting or helpful as well.

 *Thanks again and wishing you a great day ahead.*